Every B2B founder, marketer, executive, or coach understands that people do business with those whom they know, like, and trust.

 This means that appearing on podcasts presents a huge opportunity to get your message heard by millions of people.

 You could also create your own podcast, of course.
-If you want to explore this option, you can either do it yourself or work with a company like Sweet Fish Media or Content Allies, which manage the whole process for you.
+If you want to explore this option, you can either do it yourself or work with a company like Sweet Fish Media, Content Allies, or Fame.so which manages the whole process for you.

 Another benefit of podcasts, which isn’t mentioned much online, is that they capitalize on the fact that humans are biologically wired to listen to stories.